-The NIH/NCATS Global Rare Diseases Patient Registry Data Repository/GRDR® program goal is to build a Web-based resource that integrates, secures and stores de-identified patient information from many different registries for rare diseases, all in one place.
+The aim of the GRDR program is to develop a Web-based resource that aggregates, secures and stores de-identified patient information from many different registries for rare diseases, all in one place.

 The ultimate goal of the GRDR program is to provide a “one-stop shop” for rare disease data from registries across the world.
 Through the program, NCATS will give patients, health care professionals and researchers access to information about multiple rare diseases through one central resource.
-This resource could lead to improved therapeutic development and quality of life for the many millions of people who have rare diseases.
+Studies driven by GRDR data could lead to improved therapeutic development and quality of life for the many millions of people who have rare diseases.